 SUMMER THEATRE DAY CAMPS

-All four-day and one-week camps lead up to an informal sharing of a five to 10-minute scene for friends and family to attend on the last day of camp.
-It will be performed with the other age groups at 4 p.m.
-Given that the goal of Summer Theatre Camp is to develop fundamental skills and teach theatre process, there are no costumes, props or scenery used during the informal sharing of work.
+This year due to CDC safety regulations, all four-day and one-week camps will create a video shareformance to share with their friends and family at home.
+Given that the goal of Summer Theatre Camp is to develop fundamental skills and teach theatre process, there are no costumes, props or scenery used during the filming of the informal sharing of work.

-• Role Players Camp: Literary Characters — Friday, July 23, at 4:30 p.m. at the Playhouse
+• Role Players Camp: Literary Characters — Friday, July 23, at the Playhouse

-• Role Players Camp: Historical Characters — Friday, July 30, at 4:00 p.m. at the Nancy & David Wolf Holocaust & Humanity Center at Union Terminal
+• Role Players Camp: Historical Characters — Friday, July 30, at the Nancy & David Wolf Holocaust & Humanity Center at Union Terminal

 In addition to Cincinnati Playhouse in the Park,